Skip to main content

 Configuring Secrets

 The management plane components need some secrets for both internal and external communication purposes.
-Following are a list of secrets that you need to create.
+Below is a list of secrets that can be created based on your needs:

 Secret nameDescription